Miaga-o/DiscreteNotes/Discrete_CH8.typ

     - $R$ is also symmetric because for each connection from one vertex to another, there is a second connection from the second vertex to the first.
-    - However, $R$ is not transitive because there is no complete directed triangle on the directed graph (no directed edge from 1 to 3).
+    - However, $R$ is not transitive because there is no complete directed triangle on the directed graph (no directed edge from 1 to 3)
+    #continue_example
 ])

 #pagebreak()